yazgoo/fuzzysh/README.md

+minimalist selector in shell, inspired by fzf

 ![screenshot](doc/screenshot.png)

-mininmalist selector in shell, inspired by fzf
+## what's it for ?

+You need to select between several choices in a shell script with minimal dependencies ?

+Just copy / paste the fsh function in your script.

 ## usage

 Example: